CBEXPORT

 Processing is driven by 0000-MAIN-PROCESSING, which runs each stage in sequence and then ends with GOBACK:

-1100-OPEN-FILESto open all five input files and the output file.
-Any non-zero file status on open triggers9999-ABEND-PROGRAM. -
+Calls 1100-OPEN-FILES to open all five input files and the output file.
+Any non-zero file status on open triggers 9999-ABEND-PROGRAM.

 Each of the five "create export record" paragraphs follows an identical pattern: INITIALIZE EXPORT-RECORD, set the record type code, stamp the timestamp, increment and assign a global sequence number (WS-SEQUENCE-COUNTER → EXPORT-SEQUENCE-NUM), hard-code branch/region values, map source fields into the export layout, WRITE the record, check the write status (abend on failure), and bump both the entity-specific and total counters.